 Buddhism is the state religion in Thailand

-Thailand’s climate is described as tropical monsoon.
+Thailand’s weather and climate are described as a tropical monsoon.
 The weather is hot and rainy.
 From mid-May until September, the weather is influenced by the southwest monsoon, resulting in scattering to heavy rain.
 From October to mid-March, the country is affected by the dry, cold Northeast monsoon.
-The southern Isthmus is always hot and humid.
+The southern isthmus is always hot and humid.

 The best time to visit Thailand is from November to March with pleasant weather, various festivals and ideal discounts for shopping lovers.